-A graduate of Hampton University, Kay Coles James is the recipient of numerous honorary degrees, most recently the Doctor of Laws Degree from Pepperdine University.
-She is also the recipient of several awards and special recognitions, including the University of Virginia’s Publius Award for Public Service.
-Kay Coles James is a frequent commentator and lecturer and has appeared as a guest on every network morning show, several national news and talk programs, and her editorials have been featured in newspapers across the country.
-In addition, She is the author of three books: her award winning 1993 autobiography Never Forget; Transforming America: From the Inside Out (1995); and a third book on the subject of marriage (2001).
+A graduate of Hampton University, James is the recipient of numerous honorary degrees including a Doctor of Laws from Pepperdine University, the University of Virginia’s Publius Award for Public Service, and the Spirit of Democracy Award for Public Policy Leadership from the National Coalition on Black Civic Participation.
+As a commentator and lecturer, she has appeared on network morning shows and several national news and talk programs.
+She is the author of three books: her award-winning autobiography Never Forget (1993); Transforming America from the Inside Out (1995); and What I Wish I’d Known Before I Got Married (2001).

-Most importantly, Kay Coles James is the wife of Charles James, Sr. and the proud mother of three grown children, and a new grandchild.
+Most important, Kay James is the wife of Charles James, Sr., and the proud mother of three grown children and five grandchildren.